nicefella/QlikViewNavigationLogGenerator/README.md

 # QlikViewNavigationLogGenerator

 ## Description
-A simple document extension and web service for Logging text object click events throughout the document into daily txt files
+A simple document extension and web service for Logging chart object click events throughout the document into daily txt files

 ## Introduction
-Standard QlikView Audit Logs for user interaction does not include Textobject trigger events.
-So, we can not track user behaviour if you have built a document in which lots of conditional objects and layouts which are triggered to show/hide by clicking text objects.
+Sometimes, IT demands some sort of audit logs to track which chart objects are used by users and which are not.
-This code gives you the opportunity to track all Text object trigger events and log these actions into daily seperated txt files.
+This code gives you the opportunity to track all chart object click events and log these actions into daily seperated txt files.

 ## Files
 It includes two seperate projects:
 1. Visual Studio source code & binaries.
-2. NavigationLog: A QlikView document extension to track which text objects are clicked by which user.
+2. NavigationLog: A QlikView document extension to track which chart objects are clicked by which user.

 ## Requirements
 * QlikView Server 11.2+ running on IIS